 - Putting Pressure Back on the Insurance Company

 How Insurance Companies Make Money

-It would be a nicer world if insurance companies took more responsibility for the policies that they offer, but the fact is, many insurance companies take as little responsibility as possible.
+It would be a nicer world if insurance companies in South Carolina took more responsibility for the policies they offer, but the fact is, many insurance companies take as little responsibility as possible.
 It’s important to remember one key fact about any kind of insurance, no matter what the policy is for: insurance companies do not make money by paying out claims.
-Insurance companies make money in two ways:
+Insurance companies make money two ways:

 Those are the main two ways that insurance companies stay afloat.
 It’s no accident that “pay out claims on customer policies” is not on the list.

 3 Ways Insurance Companies Avoid Paying Claims in South Carolina

 Claims adjusters are the people you talk to from the insurance company who assess the value of your claim and decide how much to offer you in a settlement.
 Adjusters are typically highly trained negotiators who work exclusively to minimize the cost to the company.
 No matter how nice he or she may seem, the adjuster is never your friend.
 Here are some of the ways that adjusters in South Carolina attempt to reduce your claim or deny it entirely:

 By drawing out the claims process as far as they legally can, the hope is that you will eventually either just accept the lowest settlement or give up your claim entirely.
 There’s also the chance that you’ll miss a key filing deadline and your claim will become invalid.

 Adjusters can take seemingly innocent questions and turn them against you in court, from the very beginning of the conversation.
 Answering “I’m fine” when an adjuster asks, “How are you?” may be grounds for reducing or dismissing your injury claim, for example.
 If a person or business caused you harm, never speak to an adjuster without speaking to a South Carolina injury lawyer first.